Embroidered kitchen towels not only brighten up your own kitchen but make a wonderful personalized gift too. Use this tutorial to design your own.

 Disclosure: This shop has been compensated by Collective Bias, Inc. and Mrs. Meyer’s® Brand products.
 All opinions are mine alone. #HomeIsWhereMrsMeyersIs #CollectiveBias

-What is it with the kids not understanding that the towel hanging up is for display, or for drying hands, not for cleaning up spaghetti sauce, or juice spills?
-It's like throw pillows, or fancy bathroom towels.
-Maybe I'll try again when they have grown and moved out of home.
-So for now, I'll embrace the mess, the stains on everything, and the 'lived in' feel of our home.
-It doesn't mean I can't still try to make things look nice though, but I'm sure in 6 months I'll be making a new set of these towels.
+Who else has kids who use the ‘nice’ kitchen towel hanging up to clean up spaghetti sauce, or juice spills?
+It’s like throw pillows, or fancy bathroom towels.
+Maybe I’ll try again when they have grown and moved out of home.
+For now though, I’ll embrace the mess, the stains on everything, and the ‘lived in’ feel of our home.
+It doesn’t mean I can’t try to make things look nice though … in 6 months I’m sure I’ll be making a new set of these towels.

 My last set of kitchen towels were white, and showed everything!
 So, I thought I’d go with a dark grey set this time and embroider some fun words on them, hopefully to inspire those who use them, or even catch their eye as they wander past them every day.
 I think subtle reminders and positive, inspirational words posted around the house sometimes inspire the kids to do more than play on electronics and face-time their friends.